lethal233/lethal233.github.io/_pages/about.md

 - Teaching Assistant of CS207: Digital Logic, SUSTech, Fall 2020

 - Student Volunteer of the 42nd International Conference on Software Engineering (ICSE 20), June 2020

+# Publications

+Oops, there is not any publications now~